Correlated dynamics of three-particle bound states induced by emergent impurities in Bose-Hubbard model: Abstract

 \section{Abstract}

 Bound states, known as particles tied together and moving as a whole, are profound correlated effects induced by particle-particle interactions.
-While dimer-monomer bound states are manifested as a single particle attached to dimer bound pair, it is still unclear about quantum walks and Bloch oscillations of dimer-monomer bound states.
-Here, we revisit three-particle bound states in the Bose-Hubbard model and find that interaction-induced impurities adjacent to bound pair and boundaries cause two kinds of bound states: one is dimer-monomer bound state and the other is bound edge states.
+While dimer-monomer bound states are manifested as a single particle attached to a dimer bound pair, it is still unclear about quantum walks and Bloch oscillations of dimer-monomer bound states.
+Here, we revisit three-particle bound states in the Bose-Hubbard model and find that interaction-induced impurities adjacent to bound pair and boundaries cause two kinds of bound states: one is dimer-monomer bound state and the other is bound edge state.
 In quantum walks, the spread velocity of dimer-monomer bound state is determined by the maximal group velocity of their energy band, which is much smaller than that in the single-particle case.
 In Bloch oscillations, the period of dimer-monomer bound states is one third of that in the single-particle case.
-Our works provide new insights to the collective dynamics of three-particle bound states.
+Emergence of bound edge states also requires that interaction-induced defects are greater than the effective tunneling strength of three-particle bound state.
+Our work provides new insights to basic mechanics and collective dynamics of three-particle bound states.

-\textbf{Key words}: Bose-Hubbard model, dimer-monomer bound states, bound edge states, Quantum walks, Bloch oscillations
+\textbf{Key words}: Bose-Hubbard model, dimer-monomer bound states, bound edge states, quantum walks, Bloch oscillations